 Our routine includes topics of learning and a certain order.
 But, it does NOT follow a rigid schedule in terms of time.
 Sometimes we’re ready to jump into school time in the morning, and follow our routine then.
 Other times, we have a busy day outside of the house and work on our school routine later in the afternoon.
 That’s the beauty of routines – they are flexible!

 It’s Cost Efficient

-Over all, my thinking is this – I would rather start early and spend the next 3 years learning the basics at our own relaxed pace instead of stressing everyone out by trying to cram such important skills into a short period of time.
+Over all, my thinking is this – I would rather start early and spend nearly 3-4 years learning the basics at our own relaxed pace instead of stressing everyone out by trying to cram such important skills into a short period of time right before Kindergarten.
 LG loves her school time and, combined with tons and tons of playing, has been soaring!

 What about your little ones?
 I’d love to hear how you handle starting school with your kiddos!